-Her presentation today began with a liturgy on the importance of metaphors (Thanks Jim Nolan) in reaching the right brain and in creating a safe place for the psyche to unwind and ignite the healing process.
-Ana went on to ask if any of us were familiar with the Polyvagal Theory of Porges.
+Her presentation today began with a liturgy on the importance of metaphors (Thanks, Jim Nolan!) in reaching the right brain and in creating a safe place for the psyche to unwind and ignite the healing process.
+Ana went on to ask if any of us were familiar with Porges’ Polyvagal Theory.
 Three hands went up (out of close to 100) and thanks to Miss Connie Buck, I was a proud hand raiser!
-She mentioned that she hadn’t planned for the slide/pdf of Polyvagal to be a part of her presentation, but that if must be “synchronistic” Ana feels that the Polyvagal Theory is most important for those of us employing EMDR techniques!
+She mentioned that she hadn’t planned for the PDF slide of Polyvagal Theory to be a part of her presentation, but that must be “synchronistic.”
+Ana feels that the Polyvagal Theory is most important for those of us employing EMDR techniques!
 Ana went on to describe the sympathetic, parasympathetic ventral vagal and dorsal vagal neurological states.
-I was transported back to Southwestern watching Connie Buck raise her brown ankles boots up and then thrust them forcefully to the ground, the exercise that brought most of us into our bodies and into her class!
+I was transported back to Southwestern, watching Connie Buck raise her brown ankles boots up and then thrust them forcefully to the ground, the exercise that brought most of us into our bodies and into her class!

 Ana continued by asking if anyone had worked with Native Americans.
-Again a handful of therapists raised their hands.
-Mine was included (afterall I co-faciliated a suicide prevention group at the Indian School as a part of my internship).
-She went on to share the virtue of the medicine wheel ( a la Carol Parker and Katherine Ninos’ fabulous vision quests)– it’s use of metaphors and animals, the Hero’s journey, archetypes, Carl Jung (Consciousness I II ) and the value of nature’s very own metaphors.
+Again, a handful of therapists raised their hands.
+Mine was included (after all, I co-facilitated a suicide prevention group at the Indian School as a part of my internship).
+She went on to share the virtue of the medicine wheel (a la Carol Parker’s and Katherine Ninos’ fabulous vision quests) — its use of metaphors and animals, the Hero’s journey, archetypes, Carl Jung (Consciousness I and II) and the value of nature’s very own metaphors.

-I just wanted to share this with you all who have been oh such a part of my journey, and have provided me with such magnificent preparation –preparation that goes well beyond those who have worked in the field far longer than I.
+I just wanted to share this with you all who have been on a part of my journey, and have provided me with such magnificent preparation –preparation that goes well beyond those who have worked in the field far longer than I.